dotnet/docs/docs/orleans/quickstarts/deploy-scale-orleans-on-azure.md

     :::image type="content" source="../media/table-storage.png" alt-text="A screenshot showing Orleans data in Azure Table Storage.":::

+::: zone-end

+::: zone pivot="azure-cosmos-db"

+1. In the Azure portal, navigate to the overview page of the Azure Cosmos DB for NoSQL account.
+1. On the navigation, select **Data Explorer**.
+1. Observe the following containers you created earlier in this guide:
+    * **OrleansStorage**: This table stores the persistent state grain data used by the application to handle the URL redirects.
+    * **OrleansCluster**: This table tracks essential silo data for the Orleans cluster.
+1. Navigate to the **Items** tab for **OrleansStorage** container.
+This container holds an item for every URL redirect persisted by the app during your testing.

+::: zone-end

 ## Scale the app

 Orleans is designed for distributed applications.
 Even an app as simple as the URL shortener can benefit from the scalability of Orleans.
 You can scale and test your app across multiple instances using the following steps:

-1. On the container app overview page, select **Scale** on the left navigation.
+1. On the container app overview page, select **Scale** on the navigation.
 1. Select **Edit and deploy**, and then switch to the **Scale** tab.
 1. Use the slider control to set the min and max replica values to 4.
-This will ensure the app is running on multiple instances.
+This value ensures the app is running on multiple instances.
 1. Select **Create** to deploy the new revision.

     :::image type="content" source="../media/scale-containers.png" alt-text="A screenshot showing how to scale the container app.":::

 After the deployment is finished, repeat the testing steps from the previous section.
-The app will continue to work as expected across several instances and can now handle a higher number of requests.
+The app continues to work as expected across several instances and can now handle a higher number of requests.